-Fingerprint readers can be located on the touchpad, on a side panel of the computer, or on the top cover below the keyboard.
+Fingerprint readers, which enable a fingerprint logon, can be located on the touchpad, on a side panel of the computer, or on the top cover below the keyboard.

-IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box, and then select the Sign-on options app.
-If Fingerprint recognition is not listed as an option, then your notebook does not include a fingerprint reader.
+IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box and press enter.
+If Fingerprint recognition is not listed as an option, then your computer does not include a fingerprint reader.